Fundamental fields in the deformed $W$-algebras: Fundamental fields in

 However, for all $\Phi(z) \in \WWqt$, we have $\Res_w[\Phi(z), S_i^+(w)] = 0$.
 Under the projection $\mathbf{p}$, the commutator reduces to the action of the derivation $S_i$ on the image $\mathbf{p}(\Phi(z))$.
 Then, $\mathbf{p}(\Phi(z))$ is in the kernel of $S_i$ for all $i \in I$.
 This proves the inclusion. \end{proof}

 \begin{rem} It is not clear for the moment whether the classical limit $t\to1$ is equal to the image of the $q$-character homomorphism.
-However, Theorem \ref{theoremefinal} proves that it is the case for a Lie algebra $\g$ of type $A_\el,B_\el,C_\el$, or $G_2$. \end{rem}
+However, it is possible to prove that this limit is a commutative algebra with respect to the usual product, and Theorem \ref{theoremefinal} proves that it is the case for a Lie algebra $\g$ of type $A_\el,B_\el,C_\el$, or $G_2$. \end{rem}

 It is proved in \cite{FM1} (Theorem 5.1) and \cite{FHR} (Theorem 3.1) that this intersection is actually isomorphic to the Grothendieck ring of the category of finite-dimensional representations of $U_q(\hat{\mathfrak{g}})$.
 Under this isomorphism, the unique fields with only one dominant monomial equal to $Y_{i,a}$ correspond to the $q$-characters of the fundamental representations.
 Again, in order to know whether the inclusion above is an isomorphism, we need to study the existence of elements in $\mathbf{W}_{q,t}(\mathfrak{g})$ corresponding to these $q$-characters.
 This is what we do in the next sections.